samuelcanon/Electricity-Peak-Forecast/README.md

 # When Simple Beats Sophisticated: Forecasting Spain's Peak Electricity Demand
-### A linear regression was pre-registered against a trivial "tomorrow = today" guess.
-The guess won and diagnosing exactly why, down to the one pattern that beat every method tested.
+*A linear regression was pre-registered against a trivial "tomorrow = today" guess.
+The guess won and diagnosing exactly why, down to the one pattern that beat every method tested.*

-**Stack:** Python · pandas · SQL (SQLite) · scikit-learn · matplotlib/seaborn · ENTSO-E · Open-Meteo (ERA5)
+***Stack: Python · pandas · SQL (SQLite) · scikit-learn · matplotlib/seaborn · ENTSO-E · Open-Meteo (ERA5)***

 ---

-## TL;DR
+**Overview**

 A three-source **SQL pipeline** (ENTSO-E demand, Open-Meteo weather, derived calendar) fed a linear regression **pre-registered** against one question: can an interpretable, feature-based model beat the trivial guess that tomorrow's peak looks like today's? **It couldn't by 32.8%.**